i05nagai/memorandum/language/english.md

     * a person, especially a child or a man, who does things that you disapprove of, but who you still like:
      * I caught those little/young rascals dressing up in my clothes.
 * do a complete 180
+* mantis
+    * kind of insects
+    * also known as praying mantis
+* mating
+    * mating (or mateing in British English) is the pairing of either opposite-sex or hermaphroditic organisms, usually for the purposes of sexual reproduction.
+* what's your take on something
+    * asking someone what they thought of a situation
+* zone out
+* chug
+    * drink
+        * to swallow a drink completely without stopping to breathe:
+    * make sound
+* munchies
+    * snacks or small items of food.
+    * a sudden strong desire for food.
+* up and vanished
+* pay the tab
+* homewrecker
+    * n
+    * A homewrecker (sometimes styled as home wrecker or home-wrecker) is a person, object or activity that causes or comes close to causing the breakup of a marriage (or similar partnership).
+* siblings
+* deviated septum
+    * deviated nasal septum
+    * is a physical disorder of the nose, involving a displacement of the nasal septum.
+* camera adds ten pounds
+* stumped
+    * are you still stumped?
+* smite
+    * you are smitten
+* twinkie
+* bimbo
+    * A person, typically a woman, regarded as being intellectually vacuous and having an inordinate interest in appearing sexually seductive.
+* feel up
+* diaphragm
+    * thoracic diaphragm
+    * birth control
+        * a circular rubber device that a woman puts inside her vagina before having sex, to avoid becoming pregnant
+* casa
+    * casa particular
+    * private house
+* indictive
+    * adj
+    * being or relating to a sign that something exists, is true, or is likely to happen:
+* chipmunk
+* mustache comb
+* brisk
+    * adj
+        * active and energetic.
+    * v
+        * quicken something.
+* blow someone/something
+    * to treat someone or something as unimportant, for example by not meeting someone or not going to an event
+* bearer
+    * a person or thing that carries or holds something.
+* goddess
+    * a female deity
+    * a woman who is greatly admired, especially for her beauty.
+* recollection
+    * a memory of something:
+    * the ability to remember things:
+* take up something
+    * begin
+        * to begin to do something:
+    * discuss
+        * to discuss or manage something:
+    * shorten
+        * to shorten clothes:
+* cantaloupe
+* ovum
+    * plural: ova
+    * a mature female reproductive cell, especially of a human or other animal, which can divide to give rise to an embryo usually only after fertilization by a male cell.
+    * an egg cell produced by a woman or female animal:
+* ovulate
+    * discharge ova or ovules from the ovary.
+* ovary
+    * he ovary is an organ found in the female reproductive system that produces an ovum.
+* abdomen
+    * the belly
+    * stomach
+    * tummy
+    * midriff
+* bifocal
+    * a pair of glasses with bifocal lenses.
+    * glasses with lenses that are divided into two parts.
+The upper half is for looking at things far away and the lower half is for reading or for looking at things that are near.
+* creme de menthe
+    * kind of beverage
+* berverage
+* chickenpox
+    * varicella
+* smallpox
+* skin rash
+* rash
+    * A rash is a change of the human skin which affects its color, appearance, or texture.
+* eczema
+    * a medical condition in which patches of skin become rough and inflamed with blisters which cause itching and bleeding.
+* phoney
+    * not genuine; fraudulent.
+    * fraudulent person or thing.
+* impostor
+    * a person who pretends to be someone else in order to deceive others, especially for fraudulent gain
+* get straight
+    * have straight.
+    * Understand correctly or make something clear,
+    * as in Now let's get it straight
+    * you'll take over at four, or Do I have it straight about when you're leaving?
+This expression uses straight in the sense of in proper order or not confused.
+* stiff
+    * firm or hard:
+    * not easily bent or moved:
+    * If you are stiff or part of your body is stiff, your muscles hurt when they are moved: